 Coordinator of the study path: Prof. Barbara Russo

 The Master's programme

-The European Master's Program in Software Engineering is an international distributed study path based on our Master in Computer Science
+The European Master's Programme in Software Engineering is an internationally-distributed study path based on our Master in Computer Science

 .
 It foresees compulsory mobility periods

 and it is offered in cooperation with the computer science departments in the following universities: